Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XXXI. BitLocker-Encryption/README.md

 ## 7. Enabling BitLocker for Removable Drives

 I enabled BitLocker to go through Group Policy to enforce encryption on all removable drives, like USB drives.
-I did this by navigating to:
+I did this by navigating to:<br />
 `User Configuration > Administrative Templates > Windows Components > BitLocker Drive Encryption >` "Control use of BitLocker on removable drives and configuring the policy to require encryption."
 This ensures that any data saved to a removable drive is automatically protected.

 📸 **Enabling BitLocker for Removable Drives**